- 1 Gather Your Ingredients

 - 8 Frequently Asked Questions

-- 8.1 Can I use a different type of meat instead of beef in this recipe?
+- 8.2 Can I use a different type of meat instead of beef for the yakiniku-style beef?

 - 9 Conclusion